abhiprd200/CNSD_prototype/README.md

 ---

-> *Built by a high schooler who believes AI should not just predict, but understand.*
+> *Built by a high schooler who believes AI should not just predict, but understand and learn from the committed mistakes.*